teehector10/gen711_final_project/README2.md

 This image from the previously cited paper titled "Next-Generation Sequencing Revals the Progression of COVID-19" shows ACE2 expression levels in the human body as percentages per organ location (Xiaomin, et al. 2021).
 To apply to our project, the thyroid level of expression can correlate to the oronasopharynx isolation region.

 ## Methods
 For our project, fasta files containing ten complete SARS-CoV-2 genome sequences isolated from the oronasopharynx of COVID-19 patients in Massachusettss across two different time periods, April 2020 and April 2022, were aquired from NCBI.
 NCBI, National Center for Biotechnology Information, is a public database within the United States National Library of Medicine that is approved of and funded by the United States government.
-Using this company, a phylogentic tree was constructed, Figure 4, and a BLAST alignment was run, Figure 5.
-This alignment was then imported to DNAsp, where the sequence was cut down to the 1274bp spike protein, demonstarted by the domain image below.
+Using this database, a phylogentic tree was constructed, Figure 4, and a alignment was run, Figure 5.
+This alignment was then imported to DNAsp, where the sequence was cut down to the 3822bp (to represent the spike protein), demonstarted by the domain image below.

 ### Figure 3 [Tobi]